kamo-naoyuki/pytorch_complex/README.md

 x.inverse() # Batch-inverse
 ```

-Allare implemented with combinations of python-function of `RealTensor`, thus the computing speed　is not good enough.
+All are implemented with combinations of python-function of `RealTensor`, thus the computing speed　is not good enough.

 ### Functional